|Nutrition Facts (per serving)|

-This crustless dairy-free spinach quiche can become your go-to recipe—and not only for breakfast or brunch.
+This crustless, dairy-free, and keto spinach quiche can become your go-to recipe—and not only for breakfast or brunch.
 It takes just a few minutes of active prep time and about 30 minutes in the oven, so it's ideal for rushed breakfasts, lunches, or dinners.
 Feel free to add in other vegetables of your choice, or serve it with a green salad as they commonly do in France.